OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 Use the UX design patterns project to:

-* Create Office Add-ins that address common customer scenarios.
+* Leverage solutions to common customer scenarios.
 * Apply design best practices.
 * Apply [Office UI Fabric](https://dev.office.com/fabric/getting-started/) components and styles.
-* Build add-ins that integrate naturally withthe Office UI.
+* Build add-ins that visually integrate with the default Office UI.

 ## Using the UX design patterns